Why Thinking About The Future Really Matters For Lawyers In An AI-Driven World

 I call it professional anticipation as well as professional adaptability.

-It is predictive lawyering for our clients, without the AI!
+It is predictive lawyering for our clients, with and without the AI!

 Future planning for lawyers matters.